straw-hat-team/commanded/guides/explanations/serialization.md

 ## Default JSON serializer

-JSON serialization can be used for event data & metadata, and aggregate and process manager snapshots.
+JSON serialization can be used for event data & metadata, and aggregate snapshots.

 To enable JSON serialization with the included `Commanded.Serialization.JsonSerializer` module add the `jason` library to your deps: